iwilfried/Adobe-XD-eBook/_docs/2-From Concept to Prototype/AddFormatText.md

 " alt="no image"/>

 The last option is a basic copy and paste function.
 Open the text file and select all the text you want to copy.
 Use Command + C or you can right click and select copy.

+&nbsp;

 <img style="padding: 0px 35px, float: left" src="https://iwilfried.github.io/Adobe-XD-eBook/images/XD-AddText-06.png
 " alt="no image"/>Using the Text tool draw a text box and paste the copied text by using Command + V or by right clicking and selecting “Paste.”